Overview of Export Control

 Violations of export control regulations carry potential criminal, civil, and administrative penalties for the University and the individual researcher or staff member.
 Penalties can range from fines in the millions of dollars and imprisonment for as much as 30 years, to the revocation or denial of licenses, seizure & forfeiture of goods, and debarment from all government contracting.
 Don’t Let This Happen to You!
 (PDF) (external link)

-It is critical for University researchers, research team members, and support staff to be aware, and understand the implications of export controls for University activities; be sufficiently schooled in the regulations to recognize potential export control issues; and contact the Export Control Officer immediately when an export control concern arises.
+It is critical for University researchers, research team members, and support staff to be aware, and understand the implications of export controls for University activities; be sufficiently schooled in the regulations to recognize potential export control issues; and contact the Export Control Office immediately when an export control concern arises.

 Up Next: ECR Exclusions